"The Importance of Faith"

 THE BODY could have been much stronger, of course, in both its Christian worldview and its execution.
 It is a little contrived in spots.
 Some events in fact don’t quite make sense when you think about them after the movie is over.
 Even so, Antonio Banderas does an excellent job as Father Matt.
 Although Roman Catholic viewers will be upset, perhaps extremely so, that he decides to leave the priesthood at the end, his portrayal is a strongly positive one in general.
 Also, he is ably supported by Olivia Williams as the chain-smoking female archeologist and by Derek Jacobi as a priest with an expertise in archeology.

+Antonio Banderas stars in THE BODY as Roman Catholic priest Father Matt Gutierrez.
+A top Vatican cardinal assigns Father Matt to investigate the reported finding of a crucified body in a walled off section of a rich man’s tomb in Jerusalem.
+Israeli officials force the female archeologist who discovered the body to work with Father Matt as he investigates her findings before she can publish her paper on them.
+Hampering their investigation are some Jewish and Arab radicals who desperately want to find out what’s going on for political and religious reasons.
+Violence eventually erupts.
 THE BODY ultimately affirms Christian faith in the Resurrection and Deity of Jesus Christ.
 It even uses an important Bible verse to do so, John 20:29, “Blessed are those who have not seen and yet have believed.”
 There are, however, some unbiblical elements that require caution.
 For instance, Father Matt’s experience confirms his belief that God has no place whatsoever in politics.
 His belief contradicts such Bible passages as Proverbs 28:2-4 and 29:4.
 Roman Catholic viewers may also be upset by the movie’s portrayal of their denomination’s leaders.
 There is also some violence and a few obscenities in THE BODY.